 - Working with a small amount of the mixture at a time, roll into a pea-sized sphere (no larger!).
 Place on the prepared baking sheet.
 Once all of the cookie dough has been shaped into pea-sized spheres, place the baking sheet in the freezer while preparing the brownie batter.

-- Preheat the oven to 300°F, and lightly coat an 8”-square baking pan with nonstick cooking spray.
+- Preheat the oven to 300°F, and coat an 8”-square baking pan with nonstick cooking spray.
 (Optional: Line the 8”-square baking pan with wax paper and coat it with cooking spray for easier removal of the brownies.)

 - To prepare the brownies, whisk together the flour, cocoa powder, baking powder, and salt in a medium bowl.
 In a separate bowl, whisk together the butter, egg whites, and vanilla.
 Stir in the Greek yogurt, mixing until no large lumps remain.
 Stir in the coconut sugar.
 Stir in the milk.
 Add in the flour mixture, stirring until just incorporated.
 Fold in 1 ½ tablespoons of miniature chocolate chips and the partially frozen cookie dough bits.